Majorana zero modes in dislocations of Sr$_2$RuO$_4$

-We now want to consider the properties of the superconducting state of Sr$_2$RuO$_4.$ For the quasi-2D band we assume triplet $p_x+i p_y$ pairing.
-For values of the Fermi-level which lie within the quasi-2D band (which is expected in experiments) this would mean that the system will be a weak 3D topological superconductor with primary index ${\bf n}=(0,0,1).$ For the quasi-1D bands we assume the RKK pairing which we now describe.
-Since the quasi-1D and quasi-2D orbitals are assumed to be approximately decoupled we can write a reduced two-orbital model for the quasi-1D orbitals: with $\lambda=0.1t.$ The superconducting pairing that RKK propose is spin-triplet and intra-orbital.
+We now want to consider the properties of the superconducting state of Sr$_2$RuO$_4.$ When we consider the quasi-2D band we will assume triplet $p_x+i p_y$ pairing (possibly induced via proximity coupling to the quasi-1D bands\cite{rkk2010}).
+For values of the Fermi-level which lie within the quasi-2D band (which is expected in experiments) this means that the system will be a weak 3D TSC with primary index ${\bf n}=(0,0,1).$ For the quasi-1D bands we assume either a topologically trivial pairing\footnote{We will not specify what the pairing might be, only that $\bv$ vanishes.} or the RKK pairing, which we now describe.
+Since the quasi-1D and quasi-2D orbitals are assumed to be approximately decoupled, at least at the single-particle level, we can separate off the quasi-2D band and write a reduced two-orbital model for the quasi-1D orbitals: with $\lambda=0.1t.$ The superconducting pairing that RKK propose is spin-triplet and intra-orbital.
 The pairing functions of orbital $\alpha$ for this chiral superconducting state are

+where the direction of ${\bf d}_\alpha$ and the relative phase between ${\bf d}_1$ and ${\bf d}_2$ are determined by the inter-orbital hybridization and spin-orbit coupling.
+This pairing term establishes a non-trivial secondary weak invariant $\bv=(1,1,0).$

+When considering all of the orbitals there are a few possible scenarios for the pairing in Sr$_2$RuO$_4,$ but let us limit ourselves to two main cases: (i) the pairing is dominated by the quasi-2D orbital and is the chiral, topological $p_x+ip_y$ state so that ${\bf n}\neq 0$ but $\bv=0$ or (ii) the pairing is dominated by the quasi-1D orbitals which are in the RKK state and a (probably weak) $p_x+ip_y$ state is induced on the quasi-2D orbital, i.e. ${\bf n}\neq 0$ and $\bv\neq 0.$ It is these two cases which we aim to topologically distinguish in this article.